-Two of the NEOs are eligible for a performance bonus.
-The President and CEO is entitled to a performance bonus equal to one time his salary if budgeted consolidated earnings before interest, tax and amortization ("EBITDA") is reached.
-The General Manager of the SSIS division is entitled to a performance bonus of \$20,000 if the budgeted EBITDA of his division is achieved.
+The NEOs are all eligible for a performance bonus.
+For the year ended December 31, 2016, the President and CEO was entitled to a performance bonus equal to 75% of his salary if the 2016 budgeted consolidated adjusted earnings before interest, tax and amortization ("EBITDA") was reached.
+The President and CEO therefore received a performance bonus of \$300,000 in respect of fiscal 2016.
+The other NEOs were each entitled to a performance bonus, at the discretion of the President and CEO, if 100% of the budgeted EBITDA of their respective division was achieved.
+All achieved their target.
+Please see table below for the details of the bonus earned by each NEO for the year ended December 31, 2016.
 Without performing any comprehensive comparative market analysis, the Board determined that it is common practice for a public company to award a performance bonus to certain NEOs when performance targets are met, allowing them to participate in the financial success of the Corporation or of their division.

-EBITDA is as follows, as per the consolidated financial statements of the Corporation for fiscal 2015:
+EBITDA is as follows, as per the consolidated financial statements of the Corporation for fiscal 2016:

-Reconciliation of Net Income with EBITDA (in thousands of dollars)
+Reconciliation of the Corporation's Net Income with EBITDA (in thousands of dollars)

-Net income 8,944
+Net income 12,301

 Plus:

-Interest on long-term debt 563
+Interest on long-term debt 613

-Interest expense and banking fees 186
+Interest expense and banking fees 212

-Income tax expense 3,288
+Income tax expense 4,953

-Depreciation of fixed assets 1,062
+Depreciation of fixed assets 1,309

-Amortization of intangible assets 747
+Amortization of intangible assets 691

 Less:

-Interest income 231
+Interest income 365

+EBITDA 19,714

+Business acquisition costs, realized and unrealized 753

-EBITDA 14,559
+Adjusted EBITDA 20,467